hdShang/arxiv-daily/docs/cs-CL/2025-12-23/papers/251220164v1-ai-security-beyond-core-domains-resume-screening-as-a-case-study-of-.md

 ---
 layout: default
-title: AI Security Beyond Core Domains: Resume Screening as a Case Study of Adversarial Vulnerabilities in Specialized LLM Applications
+title: "AI Security Beyond Core Domains: Resume Screening as a Case Study of Adversarial Vulnerabilities in Specialized LLM Applications"
 ---

 # AI Security Beyond Core Domains: Resume Screening as a Case Study of Adversarial Vulnerabilities in Specialized LLM Applications